Home Point Capital, Inc. Investors: Last Days to Participate Actively in the Class Action Lawsuit; Portnoy Law Firm

-Investors with losses are encouraged to contact the firm before August 20, 2021; click here to submit trade information
+Investors with losses of $100,000 or more are encouraged to contact the firm before August 20, 2021; click here to submit trade information

 LOS ANGELES, Aug.
 17, 2021 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises investors that a class action lawsuit has been filed on behalf of Home Point Capital, Inc. ( HMPT) investors that acquired shares in relation to its January 21, 2021 initial public offering.
 Investors have until August 20, 2021 to seek an active role in this litigation.